All Episodes

 We're not fighting this the right way.

-No, no, my my question is not hypothetical.
+No, no, my question is not hypothetical.

 He hoped we would get tangled up in Afghanistan.

-Instead he was beaten there.
+Instead, he was beaten there.

-Then we went into Iraq, and he there is nothing he likes better than us staying in Iraq.
+Then we went into Iraq, and there is nothing he likes better than us staying in Iraq.

-I don't I don't think that that's accurate.
+I don't think that that's accurate.

-The trend is uh as started to occur.
+The trend has started to occur.

 That's true.